santolucito/santolucito.github.io/COMS3430/Lab3.md

   <source src="sounds/babbling.wav" type="audio/wav">
 </audio>

-This is a simplified version of the (original code)[https://supercollider.github.io/examples/supercollider-code-examples.html], so it sounds a bit more like bubbles at this point, but close enough.
+This is a simplified version of the [original code](https://supercollider.github.io/examples/supercollider-code-examples.html), so it sounds a bit more like bubbles at this point, but close enough.

 You will notice some items we have covered before (```RHPF``` and ```LPF```) and others we have not ```BrownNoise```.
 To help you a bit, to generate Brown Noise, you can use the code below: